nishamghimire5/airflow-file-compression/README.md

 ---

-This project implements event-driven Airflow DAGs that process files using two methods:
+This project implements event-driven Airflow DAGs that process files in MinIO object storage with scheduled processing.

-1. Local filesystem monitoring with real-time file detection
-2. MinIO object storage with scheduled processing

 ## Features

-### Local File Processing

-- **Real-time Monitoring**: Checks for new files every 30 seconds
-- **Automatic Compression**: Compresses newly uploaded files using ZIP format
-- **Email Notifications**: Sends detailed reports with file specifications
-- **File Organization**: Maintains processed and compressed file directories

 ### MinIO File Processing